43rd District Court, Ferndale, Michigan

 If a defendant does not appear in court for a scheduled hearing or violates a bond term, the judge may forfeit the bond and issue a warrant for the defendant’s arrest.
-If the bond was personal or a 10% bond, the judge would order the defendant to pay the total amount of the bond.
+If the bond were personal or a 10% bond, the judge would order the defendant to pay the total amount of the bond.

 Typical Cases in the Ferndale District Court:

 - OWI, DUI, OWPD, and OWVI

 - Assault and Battery